Achievable logoAchievable logo

 • Market makers

 Previously in this material, we discussed what a broker-dealer is and what they do.
 As a reminder, broker-dealers are financial firms in the business of performing securities transactions on behalf of others (broker/agency) or for their own account (dealer/principal).
-In plain English, broker-dealers help their customers trade securities and make a profit doing so.
+In plain English, broker-dealers help customers trade securities and earn profits by providing that service.
 They can operate in one of two capacities: agency or principal.
-The differences between the two capacities are discussed later in this review (see below).
+We’ll compare those two capacities later in this chapter.

 Here’s a list of the 5 largest broker-dealers in 2020:

-Market makers are financial organizations that buy from and sell securities solely on a principal basis (with inventory) to traders, broker-dealers, and other public customers.
-These organizations maintain ongoing bid & ask spreads (see below), which are prices they’re willing to trade securities at.
-Market makers serve a very important function in the financial markets as they provide much-needed liquidity for the securities they trade.
+Market makers are financial organizations that buy and sell securities on a principal basis (from inventory) with traders, broker-dealers, and public customers.
+They continuously publish bid and ask prices (explained below), which are the prices they’re willing to trade at.
+Market makers play an important role because they provide liquidity - making it easier for others to buy and sell.

 I will buy or sell apples with anyone who is willing to do so.
 You can sell an apple to me for $1, or you can buy an apple from me for $2.